David Dunn's memorial will be held in the College Chapel at 4pm on Friday 3rd November 2017.

 Gemma Ashworth (Ch.
 2007-16) got in touch recently to let us know she is playing netball with the Team Bath U21 Netball team.
 Gemma played netball throughout her time at College and it’s great to hear she is still doing so well - #thisgirlcan.

 Brighton College pupils have achieved wonderful success both within and outside the classroom this term and one exceptional example is the 1st XV rugby team, captained by Marcus Smith (Upper Sixth, Leconfield), who are unbeaten in 24 matches.
-They have been victorious against strong rugby schools including St John's Leatherhead, Dulwich and Hurstpierpoint to become the first college unbeaten side since 1981/2.

 Having started all Bloomberg Hong Kong Scottish's games in the premiership this season and following some great performances Marcus made his debut on the left wing for Hong Kong's National Team against Zimbabwe on 15th November 2016.
 Hong Kong ran out winners 34-11.